nbfalcon/ptemplate/README.md

 ## ptemplate-default-workspace
 See above.

-## ptemplate-template-dirs
+## ptemplate-project-template-dirs
-List of directories in which templates are looked up.
+List of directories in which templates are looked up when calling `ptemplate-new-project` interactively.
 Each directory specified shall consist of a number of subdirectories (corresponding to types) each of which have separate subdirectories for templates (template names).

+## ptemplate-directory-template-dirs
+See above, but for `ptemplate-expand-template`.

 # Installation
 This package is not yet on `MELPA`.
 However, you can install it using any